redgranitechiropractic/redgranitechiropractic.github.io/index.md

-<h2 id="intro">At Redgranite Family Chiropractic, our staff are committed to providing patients with quality chiropractic care and wellness services.</h2>
+<h2 id="intro">At Redgranite Family Chiropractic, our staff is committed to providing patients with quality chiropractic care and wellness services.</h2>

 # Our Staff
 Eric Boettcher, DC